3 ways to close the customer feedback loop to prevent churn and increase revenue

 What is the customer feedback loop?

-The customer feedback loop is the practice of responding to customers meaningfully when they leave feedback.
-For example, if a customer complains about being overcharged, the company may respond with an apology and issue a refund.
+The customer feedback loop is the practice of responding to customers when they leave feedback.
+How to do this follow up meaningfully?
+For example, let's say a customer complains about being overcharged.
+To close the loop with this customer the company may respond with an apology and issue a refund.

 But not all feedback is customer complaints.
 Customers also leave feedback when they have a particularly memorable experience.
 Or they may have suggestions for improvements or feature requests.